srimanthtenneti/DDPQ---Continous-Control/README.md

 Also there are trained actor and critic weights files for direct inferencing.
 The local installation instuctions are mentioned above.
 The Solving Reacher Environment using DDPG.docx file contains observations , hyperparameters used and all the other necessary details.

 ### Running the Code
-To run the code open jupyter-notebook, go to the kernel option in the top menu and select restart and run all to run the code.
+To run the code open the  CC_final.ipynb file in a jupyter-notebook, go to the kernel option in the top menu and select restart and run all to run the code.
 The program works for both GPU and a CPU but runs much faster on a GPU.